atomicdata-dev/atomic-data-docs/src/commits/intro.md

 _Disclaimer: Work in progress, prone to change._

-Atomic Commits is a proposed standard for communicating state changes (events / transactions / patches / deltas / mutations) of [Atomic Data](../core/concepts.md).
+Atomic Commits is a specification for communicating _state changes_ (events / transactions / patches / deltas / mutations) of [Atomic Data](../core/concepts.md).
 It is the part of Atomic Data that is concerned with writing, editing, removing and updating information.

 ## Design goals